thomassuedbroecker/watson-nlp-custom-model/README.md

 cd watson-nlp-custom-model
 ```

-### Step 3: Open your WatsonStudio project on IBM Cloud
+### Step 3: Open your Watson Studio project on IBM Cloud

 ### Step 4: Select `New asset`